ibm-cloud-docs/openwhisk/cli_install.md

-## Switching to different regions, organizations, and spaces
+## Switching to different regions, organizations, and spaces<
 {: #cli_regions}

 If you are already logged in, you can run the `ibmcloud target` command in the {{site.data.keyword.Bluemix_notm}} CLI to switch regions, organization, and spaces.

 To create and manage entities, you must target a namespace.
 The default namespace, which can be denoted by an underscore (`_`) in some situations, corresponds to the Cloud Foundry-based namespace that is currently targeted.

-You can create spaces to handle your pre-production (staging) and production deployments by creating spaces for each.
+You can create IAM-based spaces to handle your pre-production (staging) and production deployments by creating spaces for each.
 Creating spaces allows {{site.data.keyword.openwhisk_short}} to have two different namespaces that are defined for you.
 Run [`ibmcloud iam space-create`](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_account#ibmcloud_account_space_create) to create more spaces under your organization such "staging" and "production":

 ```
 ibmcloud iam space-create "staging"